-Project Trust has one Hong Kong gap year project.
-Volunteers work as Outward Bound instructors, helping to organise and run courses including kayaking, sailing, walking and more.
+Project Trust has one project in Hong Kong.
+Volunteers work as part of the Outward Bound team, helping to organise and run courses including kayaking, sailing, walking and more.
 Outward Bound courses are designed to teach leadership, teamwork and communications skills through experiential learning.

 The cookie settings on this website are set to "allow cookies" to give you the best browsing experience possible.
 If you continue to use this website without changing your cookie settings or you click "Accept" below then you are consenting to this.